mhooten/mhooten.github.io/_pages/about.md

 * New paper published in MEE:

-Hui, F. and M.B.
+Hui, F., Q. Vu, and M.B.
 Hooten.
 (In Press).
 Spatial confounding in joint species distribution models.
 Methods in Ecology and Evolution.

 * New paper published in Journal of Applied Ecology: